EMBRYOPSIDA Pirani & Prado

 Phylogeny.
 Mouriri + Memecylon are sister to Pternandra, in turn sister to the rest of the family in ndhF trees (Renner 1993); Morley (1953, 1976) had early suggested this general relationship.
 For a molecular phylogeny, see Clausing and Renner (2001: also morphology; Renner et al. 2001; Renner 2004b).
 Pternandra is probably sister to all other Melastomatoideae, Astronieae perhaps next (Clausing & Renner 2001: moderately good support in a 3-gene analysis; Renner 2004b).

 Judd (1989) and Judd and Skean (1991) provide morphology-based phylogenetic analyses of axillary- and terminal-flowered Miconieae respectively.
 For a phylogeny of the fleshy-fruited, speciose, and paraphyletic Miconieae, see Michelangeli et al. (2004) and Martin et al. (2008); genera and sections are not monophyletic, in part because of over-reliance on anther morphology for providing characters to delimit taxa (Goldenberg et al. 2008; Burke et al. 2012).
-Generic limits in Merianeae are also difficult (Schulman & Hyvönen 2003); Michelangeli et al. (2013) look ar relationships within the New World Melastomeae and Penneys and Judd (2013b) analyze both molecular and morphological characters in Blakeeae.
+Generic limits in Merianeae are also difficult (Schulman & Hyvönen 2003); Michelangeli et al. (2012) looked ar relationships within the New World Melastomeae and Penneys and Judd (2013b) analyzed both molecular and morphological characters in Blakeeae.
 For the polyphyletic Leandra, see Martin et al. (2008), and for the African-Madagascan Warneckea, see Stone and Andreasen (2010).
-Recent broad summaries of phylogenies of neotropical melastomes provide an inkling of the new relationships (Guimaraes et al. 2010; Penneys & Judd 2010, esp.
+Recent broad studies in neotropical melastomes provide an inkling of the new relationships (Guimaraes et al. 2010; Penneys & Judd 2010, esp.
 2011: 111 morphological characters; Judd et al. 2010).

 Classification.
 The inclusion of Memecylaceae in Melastomataceae was an option in A.P.G.
 II, and this was formalized in A.P.G.
 III (2009).
-Sampling of New World taxa of Melastomatoideae in particular is being extended and so needed generic and tribal changes are beginning - e.g. Penneys et al. (2010: Henrieteeae), Michelangeli et al. (2011: Cyphostyleae), Blakeeae (Penneys & Judd 2013a), genera in Miconieae (Goldenberg et al. 2008 and references) and Merianeae (Schulman & Hyvönen 2003).
+Sampling of New World taxa of Melastomatoideae in particular is rapidly being extended and so needed generic and tribal changes are beginning - e.g. Penneys et al. (2010: Henrieteeae), Michelangeli et al. (2011: Cyphostyleae), Blakeeae (Penneys & Judd 2013a), genera in Miconieae (Goldenberg et al. 2008 and references; see Majure et al. 2013 for the homoplasy of previously-used "generic" characters and a broadly delimited Miconia) and Merianeae (Schulman & Hyvönen 2003).

 For names in the family, see MEL names (Renner et al. 2007c).